 A sluggish liver and gallbladder are an underlying cause of SIBO, which is why I like to support the liver with liver cleansing fruits and vegetables.

 This gallbladder cleansing beet juice is phenomenal for weight loss and liver detox.
 Beets are one of my favorite superfoods to support a sluggish gallbladder.

-My ultimate goal is to help people eat a wide variety of whole foods that is full of plant-based fiber.
-A diverse diet filled with as much variety of plant-based foods is crucial for building and maintaining a healthy microbiome in the gut.
+My ultimate goal is to help people eat a wide variety of whole foods full of plant-based fiber.
+A diverse diet filled with various plant-based foods is crucial for building and maintaining a healthy microbiome in the gut.

 Healthy Diet for Weight Loss

 Inflammation is underlying many chronic health conditions, including insulin resistance and weight gain.
 I highly recommend eating an anti-inflammatory diet filled with pigmented fruits and vegetables.
 An anti-inflammatory diet is low in saturated fats and high in omega-three fats.

 Robby and Cyrus have helped thousands of people reverse insulin resistance with a low-fat, plant-based diet.